 Are the Manga Canon Episodes in Boruto Worth Watching?

 Boruto also contains manga canon, which is content that is part of the manga’s story.
-It goes without saying that these are the must-see episodes of the entire series and they are ones you don’t want to skip or miss.
+It goes without saying that these are the must-see episodes of the entire series and they are ones you don’t want to skip.

 They do a particularly good job at following the manga and doing it justice.
 These episodes are a must watch as they are highly pertinent to the story and they are also the best episodes you’ll see in the entire series.